asanteyaw/ML-Work/03_unspervised_calibration/README.md

 ---

-## 🧠 Customization Points
+## Customization Points

-You must adapt three functions in `JointHestonLoss` to your thesis code:
+You must adapt three functions in `JointHestonLoss` to your code:

 1. **returns_loglik** — should call your Heston under-P transition density.
 2. **cir_dynamics_penalty** — can be replaced with exact CIR conditional moment penalties (see your `sv_models.py`).